hassan-obeid/tr_b_causal_2020/references/retrospectives/ho_retro.md

     3. Nothing specifically went wrong this week.

     4. I'll start working on putting together a presentation that follows the flow of our story.
 I'll be presenting this to Joan's group in two weeks.

+7. Week of April 5, 2020
+    1. Learned extensively about causal processes in time series analysis.

+    2. Thinking about a useful story that explicitely states our contributions, and coming up with a coherent structure for our presentation/the way we want to show our work in general.

+    3. Didn't get to finish my task list, specifically the refactoring I was planning on doing.

+    4. I'll start working on putting together a presentation that follows the flow of our story.
+I'll be presenting this to Joan's group in two weeks.